harismuneer/Ultimate-Social-Scrapers/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

 ## Important Message
 This tool is for research purposes only.
 Hence, the developers of this tool won't be responsible for any misuse of data collected using this tool.
+Used by many researchers and open source intelligence (OSINT) analysts.

 ----------------------------------------------------------------------------------------------------------------------------------------